Wick/lbry.tech/documents/glossary.md

 ### Stream Descriptor (SD) Blob

-see [[manifest]]  The initial blob of a stream, which contains encryption information as well as points to other blobs required for a stream.
+see [manifest](#manifest)  The initial blob of a stream, which contains encryption information as well as points to other blobs required for a stream.

 ### Stream Hash

-A unique hash for a [[Stream]].
+A unique hash for a [Stream](#stream).
 It is the sha384 hash of the file.

 ### Stream Key

-Found in the [[manifest]], this is the cryptographic key needed to decrypt the content blobs of a stream.
+Found in the [manifest](#manifest), this is the cryptographic key needed to decrypt the content blobs of a stream.

 ### Support (Claim Support)